roboticslab-uc3m/kinematics-dynamics/README.md

 - [streamingDeviceController](programs/streamingDeviceController/)

-Edwin Daniel Oña, Bartek Lukawski, Alberto Jardón, and Carlos Balaguer.
+Edwin Daniel Oña, Bartek Łukawski, Alberto Jardón, and Carlos Balaguer.
 A modular framework to facilitate the control of an assistive robotic arm using visual servoing and proximity sensing.
 In *IEEE Int.
 Conf. on Autonomous Robot Systems and Competitions (ICARSC)*, pages 28–33, 2020.

 ```bibtex
 @inproceedings{eona2020icarsc,